-Approximately one article in four submitted is accepted for publication.
-The editorial board endeavours to reach a decision on submitted articles within six months, and to publish accepted contributions within a year of acceptance.
+Approximately one submitted article in four is accepted for publication.
+The editorial committee endeavours to reach a decision on submitted articles within six months, and to publish accepted contributions within a year.
 All articles are refereed before acceptance.
-Reviews are normally published within six months from receipt.
-On acceptance, the executive editor will give an approximate date of publication.
-He reserves the right to change that date at short notice, owing to space constraints and the need to achieve an appropriate balance of content in each issue.
+On acceptance, the executive editor gives an approximate date of publication but reserves the right to change that date at short notice, owing to space constraints and the need to achieve an appropriate balance of content in each issue.
+The online version of IRSH now has the FirstView feature, publishing articles online before they have been allotted to an issue.
+This has the advantage for authors that their articles are available for a longer period than hitherto.

 Data Availability Policy